 The definition of context adds structure to the general feature model.
-The IHO S-100 Universal Hydrographic Data Model builds upon this ISO General Feature Model and adds several new concepts such as the concept of a S100_GF_NameType class an Information Type Object (S100_GF_InformationType).
+The IHO S-100 Universal Hydrographic Data Model builds upon this ISO General Feature Model and adds several new concepts such an S100_GF_NameType class an Information Type Object (S100_GF_InformationType).
 S-100 also deliberately constrains the represent representational geometry to a few geometry types.
 This was introduced into the S-100 model to support eNavigation applications.
 To support other contexts such as legal attributes additional constructs need to be defined.